ATI TEAS 7 English and Language Usage Test Practice (2025)

 Specific Skill: Identifying dependent clauses.
 This question requires the test taker to understand the difference between independent and dependent clauses

-TEAS English Usage Convention of Standard English Question 3
+TEAS English Language Usage Question 3

 Which of the following are dependent clauses?
 (Select all that apply.)